 I Was Injured in a Trucking Accident.
 How Do I Ensure the Driver is Held Responsible?

 Do you want to make sure a truck driver is held accountable for your crash?
 Do want to make sure others are exposed to the actions of a negligent truck driver?
 Call Thomas J. Henry Law.

 Our experienced attorneys can investigate your crash.
 They will demonstrate where the truck driver failed to act in a reasonable and safe manner.
 We can also help determine if the trucking company that employs them contributed to unsafe driving practices, either consciously or through inaction.

+Our firm has offices in Corpus Christi, San Antonio, Dallas, Austin, and Houston serving clients across Texas and nationwide.
 Call now for your FREE Case Review with an experienced Texas trucking accident attorney.